-Target Action Who When Reporting 5.2.1 To develop and implement an IT and eLearning Implementation Plan Develop and implement a 5-10 year IT and eLearning Implementation Plan including proposed equipment upgrades and professional development needs and funding IT & eLearning Coordinator 2016 Done, ongoing 5.2.2 To provide further access to IT resources to teachers and students 1.
-Make the Computer Rooms and Library available as 'Learning Centres' from 8:00am to 4:30pm.
-Principal 2016 Done Stauchts Provide off-site access to school ICT resources for staff and students.
-(5.3.1) Principal 2016 Not yet done
+Target Action Who When Reporting 5.2.1 To develop and implement an IT and eLearning Implementation Plan Develop and implement a 5-10 year IT and eLearning Implementation Plan including proposed equipment upgrades and professional development needs and funding IT & eLearning Coordinator 2017 Done, ongoing 5.2.2 Make the Computer Rooms Principal 2017 Done To provide further access to IT resources to teachers and students and Library available as 'Learning Centres' from 8:00am to 4:30pm.
+2. Provide off-site access to Principal 2017 Not Yet school ICT resources for staff and students.
+(5.3.1)